Don't miss - Victorian swimming pool

 A home for rare species

 The path by the swimming pool is a good place to spot oil beetles.
 These rare beetles grow very big so are easy to spot.
-But please don't touch them, not only are they rare in the UK now (several types are completely extinct) but they squirt out an oily substance when they're disturbed and this can sting.
+Be careful if you try to touch them, not only are they rare in the UK now (several types are completely extinct) but they squirt out an oily substance when they're disturbed, which can really sting!

 The swimming pool itself is home to frogs, tadpoles and newts.
 How many can you spot?

-Dogs are welcome on walks around the estate but we do have livestock grazing in the parkland, including a bull, so please keep dogs on leads for safety.
+Dogs are welcome on walks around the estate but livestock regularly graze in the parkland so please keep dogs on leads for safety.